rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_318/readme.md

-# US 220
+# US 318

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*As CRM Manager, I want to be able to configure the template that formats the document to be sent to the customer.
+The plugin used to validate the proposal template must be previously registered in the system.*
 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US G318** As CRM Manager, I want to be able to configure the template that formats the document to be sent to the customer.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US318.1 The plugin used to validate the proposal template must be previously registered in the system.

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US255,  as it needs to be implemented in order to verify possible proposals.*

 **Forum Insight:**